 (Most recent first)

 A new Lodge, Phoenix 9633 is beginning in Hull in October; plans are under way for the consecration, after which the Phoenix Brethren will meet in the Sailmakers Arms in Hull Old Town, reviving the ancient tradition of meeting in a tavern.
-The Daggards are delighted to support this worthy enterprise.
+The Daggards are delighted to support this forward-looking initiative.

 The Daggards are happy to support The House of Light; a not-for-profit local charity offering help, advice and information for women and their families who are affected by antenatal and postnatal depression.
 The services are provided by qualified counsellors, some of whom have had personal experience of mental health issues.

 Brough Lodge 5464 is supporting the Shinken Dojo Karate Academy in East Hull which offers Wadu Ryu karate classes for children and adults.The local club, which has been based at Westcott Street Primary School for over three decades is in desparate need of new mats and safety equipment, and the Daggards are pleased to join with the Brough Lodge in contributing towards this enterprise.

 The Daggards are delighted to support Brother Darren Lowe, Junior Warden of the Ridings Tablers' Lodge 9586 in contributing towards the development of the Frederick Holmes hydrotherapy unit, an essential specialist provision made available to all pupils and students in late May.
 The special school caters for pupils with physical disabilities, many of whom also have learning difficulties as well.
 The hydrotherapy pool enables the participants with restricted movement and muscular weakness to benefit through increasing mobility and strength, and other disability problems are alleviated.